 - Submissions Should Be E-mailed To is the follow up box.
 Here, you need to enter in an e-mail address that you want submissions from your form page to go to.
-Again, this does not have to match the e-mail address you’re using for your ASF account and it does not have to match the Sender e-mail address.
+This does not have to match the e-mail address you’re using for your ASF account.

 - Lead Content is the next item in the list.
 The content you insert here will go at the top of the page, just before the main content on the page.
 It should be used when you'd like to have some descriptive text before a form, or if you'd like to describe a certain category of products to someone who lands on that page.
 For form pages, specifically, you should include information here about what the form page is used for and, possibly, provide your business hours.